bluebird75/luaunit/doc/index.rst

 LuaUnit may also be used as an assertion library.
 In that case, you will call the assertion functions, which generate errors when the assertion fails.
 The error includes a detailed analysis of the failed assertion, like when executing a test suite.

-LuaUnit provides another generic usage function: :func:`prettystr` which converts any value to a nicely formatted string.
+LuaUnit provides another generic usage function: :lua:func:`prettystr` which converts any value to a nicely formatted string.
 It supports in particular tables, nested table and even recursive tables.